spacelift-io/user-documentation/docs/integrations/api.md

     This feature is only available to Enterprise plan.
 Please check out our [pricing page](https://spacelift.io/pricing){: rel="nofollow"} for more information.
 {% endif %}

 OIDC-based API keys are a more secure alternative to secret-based API keys.
 They're based on the OpenID Connect protocol and are more secure because they don't involve static credentials.
 They're also more flexible because they can be used to authenticate with Spacelift using any OIDC identity provider.
 The creation of OIDC-based API keys is similar to the creation of secret-based API keys but once you choose "OIDC" as the key type, there are a few more settings.
-Thread carefully, as the settings are more complex and require a good understanding of OIDC and the identity provider you're using:
+Read carefully, as the settings are more complex and require a good understanding of OIDC and the identity provider you're using:

 <p align="center">
   <img src="../assets/screenshots/create-oidc-api-key.png"/>